 Connectivity – the new normal for agribusiness in South Africa

-In South Africa, 7.5m messages and R22bn in trade are transmitted every year via the portals and EDIs used by agriculture supply chain businesses within the Proagrica Network.
+In South Africa, 7.5m messages and R22bn in trade are transmitted every year via the portal and EDI solutions used by agriculture supply chain businesses within the Proagrica Network.
 The extent to which transactions are conducted via integrated data solutions such as these is rapidly increasing and poised to become the new normal for businesses operating in South Africa and beyond.

 For new users, this means connecting your business just once and instantly link to a vast network, already populated by major players in the industry.